fbaierl/scala-rx-puppeteer/README.md

    y.recalc()
 }
 ```
-Specifically, I noticed that I use `recalc()` inside `triggerLater` code blocks quite often.
+Specifically, I noticed that I had use `recalc()` inside `triggerLater` code blocks quite often.
 My use cases were mostly that I needed to trigger a redraw in my [Scala.js](https://www.scala-js.org/) application every time `x` changes.
 Also data `y`'s representation *indirectly* depends on `x`, so everytime `x` changes, the observers of `y` need to be triggered as well so that all data depending on `y` is redrawn as well.

 **The Problem:** Handling these dependencies can easily get out-of-hand because of cyclic relationships and duplicates.
 Finding these errors quickly was becoming a problem as the application grew larger and more complex.

 # HOWTO

- using scala-rx-puppeteer, the above can be rewritten like this:
+**Basic example:** Using scala-rx-puppeteer, the example given above can be rewritten like this:
 ```scala
 import // TODO